exoclam/gaspery/README.md

 - custom_kernels.ipynb: What if I want to swap out the quasi-periodic Gaussian Process kernel for something more specific to my science case?

+- comparison_to_fits.ipynb: Demonstrate how well gaspery does compared to a fit on synthetic RV data, using AU Mic b.

 ### Src/gaspery
 Source code for the gaspery package.